fachat/upet_fpga/README.md

 The code contains three modules:

-- Video.vhd: the video controller part
+- VideoColorVGA.vhd: the video controller part
+-- VideoVGACanvas70m.vhd: general VGA timing
+-- VideoBorder.vhd: horizontal border
+-- VideoVBorder.vhd: vertical border
+-- Sprite.vhd: sprite code
-- Clock.vhd: clock generation
+- ClockVGA17M.vhd: clock generation
-- Mapper.vhd: memory mapping
+- MapperPET.vhd: memory mapping
 - Top.vhd: glue logic and timing
 - Spi.vhd: SPI module
+- DAC.vhd: DAC module
+- ShellUltra.vhd: outermost module for the Ultra-CPU and Ulti-PET
+- ShellUPet.vhd: outermost module for the Micro-PET

+- pinoutSpartan14a.ucf: Pinout definition for Ultra-CPU and Ulti-PET
-- pinout.ucf: Pinout definition
+- pinoutUPet30b.ucf: Pinout definition for the Micro-PET

 ## Build

-The VHDL code is compiled using the latest version of WebISE that still supports the xc95xxx chips, i.e. version 14.7.
+The VHDL code is compiled using the latest version of WebISE that still supports the Spartan 6 chips, i.e. version 14.7.
 It can still be downloaded from the Xilinx website.

+Note that you need to create separate builds for the Micro-PET on one side, and the Ultra-CPU and Ulti-PET on the other side due to their minimally different pinout definitions and I/O select outputs.

 For more information on the setup, see the [build file](Build.md).